Scheduled Azure Container App Job Example

 This command will also assign a role assignment to the Job to have AcrPull permissions on the Container Registry

-From the portal and navigating into the Container App Environment instance, click on the "1" Next to Container App, then select your Container App Job.
+From the Azure portal and navigating into the Container App Environment instance we created, click on the "1" Next to Container App, then select your Container App Job.
+As you will see below, the schedule executes based on the CRON expression defined earlier.

 You will then see the following screen where you can now view the continuously printing logs from your code accessed from your container and logging results through the Logs in your Container App Job: